vanhoefm/fragattacks/research/README.md

 ## 1.2.
 Embargo notes

-- This document refers to sections in **draft version 2 of the paper** "Fragment and Forge: Breaking Wi-Fi Through Frame Aggregation and Fragmentation".
+- This document refers to sections in **draft version 3 of the paper** "Fragment and Forge: Breaking Wi-Fi Through Frame Aggregation and Fragmentation".
 This paper can be found in the root directory of this repository.

 - For each implementation flaw we list a reference CVE identifier.
 There's currently an ongoing discussion whether these CVEs can be used across different codebases.

 ## 1.3.
 Change log

+**Version 1.3.1 (1 March 2021)**:

+- Added the test [`ping BP [--bcast-dst]`](#id-extended-bcast-check-ping-bp) to this README.
+It injects a plaintext ping while connecting (i.e. during the 4-way handshake).
+Both clients and APs can be vulnerable to this attack.

+- Updated the [attack overview](#id-paper-clarifications) with new examples on how packet injection vulnerabilities can be abused in practice.
+This includes techniques to trick IPv4-only clients into using a malicious DNS server and techniques to directly communicate with devices behind a NAT/firewall (to e.g. exploit local services).

+- Clarified that [broadcast fragment tests](#id-extended-bcast-check) can be performed against both clients and APs.

+- The test tool will now check whether the expected version of the Python Scapy library has been loaded.

+- Fixed some references to the paper in this README (now properly references sections 6.4, 6.6, and 6.8).

+- Updated to draft version 3 of the paper.
+There are no major changes compared to draft version 2, only minor textual and structural tweaks.
+Content-wise this is now the final version of the paper.

 **Version 1.3 (20 January 2021)**: